Skip to content

 You might wonder, “Why not just use a list?”
 Here’s why Python dictionaries are often a better choice for certain tasks:

-• Quick lookup: With a dictionary, you can find a value instantly by its key, no matter how big your data is.
-Looking up a phone number by name is much faster than searching through a list.
+• Fast lookup: You can find a value instantly by its key, even if your dictionary has thousands or millions of items.
+This is much faster than searching through a list.

 • Organized data: Dictionaries help you keep related information together.
 For example, you can store all details about a product (like name, price, and stock) in one place.

-• Real-world uses: Whenever you need to map one thing to another—like usernames to email addresses, product codes to descriptions, or countries to capitals—a dictionary is your go-to Python data structure.
+• Mapping relationships: Whenever you need to connect one thing to another—like usernames to email addresses, product codes to descriptions, or countries to capitals—a dictionary is your go-to Python data structure.

 Quiz Question 1

-Question: Which of the following is the main advantage of using a Python dictionary over a list for storing data?
+Question: What is the main advantage of using a Python dictionary over a list for storing data?

 • A) You can access values quickly using unique keys